 July 15, USS McFaul departed homeport for a Friends and Family Day Cruise.

-January 23, 2012 The McFaul is currently underway supporting the Enterprise Carrier Strike Group’s COMPTUEX as part of the opposition force.
+January 23, 2012 The McFaul is currently underway in support of the USS Enterprise (CVN 65) Carrier Strike Group’s COMPTUEX, as part of the opposition force.

 February 26, USS McFaul departed Naval Station Norfolk for a scheduled deployment after a two-day delay due to bad weather.

-December 2, USS McFaul returned to homeport after a nine-month deployment in the U.S. 5th and 6th Fleet Areas of Responsibility.
+December 2, USS McFaul returned to Norfolk after a nine-month deployment in the U.S. 5th and 6th Fleet Areas of Responsibility.

 January 25, 2013 The McFaul moored at Outer Mole Pier on Naval Air Station Key West, Fla., for three-day port visit.